lukarolak/DX12-Game-Engine/DX12/Lib/D3DX12/readme.md

+**Note:** *This library has been copied from https://github.com/microsoft/DirectX-Graphics-Samples on 06.20.2019, I had problems implementing submodules so I had to take it from Microsoft repository.
+I would love if somebody would show me how to link files from other repositories to mine, so feel free to contact me!*

 # The D3D12 Helper Library

 This library provides helper functions and structs to make certain common operations less verbose in your code.